 Students admitted to Grace Christian University are expected to have made satisfactory progress toward achieving his or her academic goal(s).
 Individuals whose previous preparation and experience prior to coming to Grace give an indication they may experience some difficulty with the academic program will be admitted conditionally for the first semester.
-The requirements for conditional admission include being enrolled in GEN 100 or 120, as well as being limited to no more than 14 credit hours in the semester (except with the consent of the Associate Provost).
+The requirements for conditional admission include limiting total credits for the first semester to no more than 14, working with an academic mentor to create and follow an Academic Plan for Success throughout the semester.